Skip to main content

 providerstringNoFilter by provider (e.g. openai, anthropic)

 Returns: List of detected providers, file locations (line/column), and a summary.
-Example usage in Cursor:
+Example prompt:

 “Scan this project for any LLM SDK calls that aren’t protected by PromptGuard”